Focusing on code (HTML, CSS, PHP, and JS) and content structure on cpl.org

-Use cpl-button as well as one of the other following classes: cpl-button-action – yellow, used for action (e.g. Register for an event, submit a form) cpl-alert – general alert button class use alert as well as one of the other following classes:
+Use cpl-button as well as one of the other following classes:

+cpl-button-action – yellow, used for action (e.g. Register for an event, submit a form); typically will refersh the page or drive the use to a new site;

+cpl-alert – general alert button class use cpl-alert with one the other following classes:

-cpl-alert-info – informational (e.g. “the Reading Garden is closed for the season”) cpl-alert-warning – A closure or other drastic notice
+cpl-alert-info – informational, long-term announcement (e.g. “the Reading Garden is closed for the season”) cpl-alert-warning – A sudden closure or something more dire.

 The Eastman Reading Garden is currently closed for the season.